 Park at the Dan River Access lot and follow Indian Creek Trail it’s full 3.6 miles.
 It’s mostly uphill but not particularly steep.
 What will get you is the continual slow climb.
 You’ll pass the group primitive camping area while parallelling the creek most of the way.

-About 0.6 miles from the main Visitor Center parking lot, you’ll pass Window Falls, followed by Hidden Falls.
+About 3 miles in, you’ll pass Window Falls, followed by Hidden Falls.

 From the Visitor Center parking lot, you have two options.
 You can cross Hanging Rock Road and walk down the pavement to the family campground where you can pick up Moore’s Wall Loop and hike the remaining 1.3 miles up to the top.

 You can also follow Hanging Rock Road down to the Lake parking and pick up Moore’s Wall Loop there.
 It will be a longer trek, a little over 2 miles to the top.

 Whichever way you go, you’ll have to head all the way back down.
 On the way, stop at the Visitor Center to purchase your badge before heading down Indian Creek Trail.
 The good news is you’re going down the entire way back to your car so it will be faster.

 One benefit to this hike is that you won’t see a lot of people on Indian Creek Trail once you pass the waterfalls.
 Most parkgoers stay near the trails that are accessed from the Visitor Center parking.
 The Dan River Access is used primarily by kayakers.

 In spring and summer bring some bug spray.
 The river access areas tend to be buggy.

 If you’re not a strong hiker, I’d recommend going up to Hanging Rock.
 Take your time and enjoy the view, it’s worth it.
 You could also park in the Tory’s Den lot and follow the short 0.2-mile trail to Tory’s Den which is a cave used during the Revolutionary War, and the spectacular waterfall nearby.